Physical Activity in Public Health - MPH

 At the George Washington University, we are proud to educate students who are committed to improving public health and engaging in and promoting public service.
 We emphasize these qualities in the MPH Physical Activity in Public Health program because they are essential for future health professionals and public health practitioners.
 In addition, we’re certain that Physical Activity in Public Health graduates can:

-- Develop skills in physical activity assessment using state-of-the-art technology.
+- Perform physical activity assessments using state-of-the-art technology.

-- Utilize epidemiological methods to develop and test hypotheses pertaining to physical activity and health and disease outcomes at the population level.
+- Apply statistical and epidemiological methods to develop and test hypotheses pertaining to physical activity and health and disease outcomes at the population level.

-- Develop skills in designing, implementing, and evaluating interventions for improving physical activity at the community level.
+- Design and evaluate interventions for improving physical activity at the community level.

 To help students fit graduate school into their daily life, Milken Institute SPH provides flexible course offerings, which allows Physical Activity in Public Health students to take up to 15 credits online.